-5° CONTRACTS AS COLLATERAL
+4° CONTRACTS AS COLLATERAL

-Within the scope of OTC derivatives transactions and temporary purchases/sales of securities, the fund may receive or give financial assets constituting guarantees with the objective of reducing its overall counterparty risk.
+Within the scope of OTC derivatives transactions, the fund may receive or give financial assets constituting guarantees with the objective of reducing its exposure to overall counterparty risk.

-The financial guarantees shall primarily take the form of cash in the case of OTC derivatives transactions, and cash and government bonds/Treasury bills (etc.) in the case of temporary purchases/sales of securities.
+Financial guarantees usually take the form of cash for OTC derivative transactions.
 All financial guarantees received or given are transferred with full ownership.

-The counterparty risk inherent in OTC derivatives transactions, combined with the risk resulting from temporary purchases/sales of securities, may not exceed 10% of the fund's net assets where the counterparty is one of the credit institutions defined in the current regulations, or 5% of its assets in other cases.
+The counterparty risk inherent in OTC derivatives transactions may not exceed 10% of the fund's net assets where the counterparty is one of the credit institutions defined in the current regulations, or 5% of its assets in other cases.